 There are seasons where you can’t or don’t want to exercise, and I’ve been there.
-But as far as my mood, the happiest days for me are ones where I do a short home workout.
+But as far as my mood, the happiest days for me are ones where I get outside or move my body.
 I don’t feel sluggish after, and somehow if nothing else gets done in the day I still feel good about life.

 4. Get sleep when you can

 Try to prioritize sleep.
 If you have a newborn it may look like running to bed at 7 after the baby goes down to catch a couple hours before they wake at 9 or 10.

 If your kids are sleeping through the night, try to get however many hours will keep you from being super grumpy at your kids the next day for no reason….guilty here.

 I wish I took my own advice here more often!
 It’s really hard for me to go to bed by 9!
 Even if I’m tired…my brain is like “freedom”!

 It’s also my most creative time.
 Sometimes I need that little bit of late night freedom, but it’s not the regular anymore because my kids get the worst of me the next day.